zdarek-parek/bachelor_thesis/README.md

 * statistics about performance of each step (statistics.txt)
 * accuracy of experiments
 * confusion matrix of each step
-* weights for some of the steps (except for ensemble)

 ## visualization_results